Apple in Education Profiles

 Products they useMacBook Pro

-This notebook computer is great for learning both inside and outside the classroom.
+These notebooks are great for learning both inside and outside the classroom.
 Learn more about MacBook Pro